 September 26, 2014 — January 18, 2015

-Kirk Mangus (1952-2013) was an internationally recognized ceramicist, and a dedicated teacher and mentor for over 30 years at Kent State University.
+Kirk Mangus (1952-2013) was an internationally recognized ceramicist, and a dedicated teacher and mentor for almost 30 years at Kent State University.
 His prolific output of ceramics and drawings drew on a multitude of influences, from comics to prehistoric animal figures, modernist abstraction, Japanese woodblock prints, and folk, Meso-American, and Asian and ceramic traditions.
 Kirk Mangus: Things Love is the artist’s first comprehensive museum survey.
 The exhibition explores the breadth of his practice, philosophy of making, and influence in the region and beyond.